wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 Debian
 ======

-For Debian 8 or 9, installing the Elastic stack components entails the installation of the relevant packages after adding the repositories.
+To install the Elastic Stack componetns in Debian 8 or 9, you have to install the relevant packages after you've added the repositories.

-.. note:: All the commands described below need to be executed with root user privileges.
+.. note:: Root user privileges are necessary to execute all the commands described below.

 Preparation
 -----------

-1. Add the Elastic repository and its GPG key in all the host in which you want to install Filebeat, Elasticsearch and/or Kibana:
+1. Add the Elastic repository and its GPG key to all the hosts in which you want to install Filebeat, Elasticsearch and/or Kibana:

   .. code-block:: console